 The graph $\Gamma$ that we consider is combinatorially a chain of $g$ loops, as shown in Figure~\ref{fig:Gamma}, with generic edge lengths.
 Here, generic means that the tuple of lengths $(\ell_1,\ldots,\ell_g,m_1,\ldots,m_g)$ in $\RR_{>0}^{2g}$ lies outside the union of a finite collection of hyperplanes.
 See Definition~\ref{defn:Generic} for a precise statement.

-\begin{thm} Suppose $\Gamma$ is a chain of $g$ loops with generic edge lengths. \begin{enumerate} \item If $\rho$ is negative then $\Gamma$ has no effective divisors of degree $d$ and rank $r$. \item If $\rho$ is nonnegative then $\Gamma$ has no effective divisors of degree $d$ and rank $r$ that contain $(r + \rho + 1) \, v_0$. \end{enumerate} \end{thm}
+\begin{thm} Suppose $\Gamma$ is a chain of $g$ loops with generic edge lengths. \begin{enumerate} \item If $\rho$ is negative then $\Gamma$ has no effective divisors of degree $d$ and rank at least $r$. \item If $\rho$ is nonnegative then $\Gamma$ has no effective divisors of degree $d$ and rank at least $r$ that contain $(r + \rho + 1) \, v_0$. \end{enumerate} \end{thm}

 The existence of graphs with no special divisors when $\rho$ is negative was conjectured by Baker.
 In particular, Theorem~\ref{thm:Main}(1) confirms Conjectures~3.9(2), 3.10(2), and 3.15 of \cite{Baker08}.
 As a consequence of the theorem, we obtain the following criterion for a curve to be Brill-Noether general.